 Participate until 2 July 2021: proceed to questionnaire in German or in French

 Study on current situation of Swiss pension funds

 Within the representative study, we focus on the current health status of the pension fund sector but also on recognizing market trends by means of analyzing the extensive data of our 26-year study history.
-Download the study here (available in German).
+Download the study here (Risk Check-up 2020, in German).